itunuworks/news-feed-application/README.md

   - Sign In with a Google Account.
   - View news headlines from multiple news service providers at a click.
   - Sort news by **top**, **latest** and **Popular**
-  - Invite peers to view news article **by email**.
-  - Create custom lists and save articles to them.
-  - Delete saved articles and lists.
 - Click **[here](https://news-feed-application.herokuapp.com/#/home)** to access the app on Heroku

 ## Dependencies